Gas Station Chargebacks - Visa Mandates 2020

 As things currently stand, fuel merchants are liable for fraudulent transactions made with lost or stolen cards, but liability for counterfeit cards—the ones fraudsters are able to create with card skimmer data—rests with the cardholder’s issuing bank.

-The liability shift will take effect on October 1, 2020.
+The liability shift (originally slated for October 2020) will take effect on April 17, 2021.
 This will impact fuel merchants in two key ways:

 - Merchants will not be held liable for any type of fraud if the transaction involves an EMV-chipped card and an EMV reader